Find Trade Colleges

 The states with the most job growth for Costume Attendant are South Carolina, Georgia, and Maryland.
 Watch out if you plan on working in Wisconsin, Tennessee, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Salary for a Costume Attendant
+What is the Average Salary of a Costume Attendant

-The typical yearly salary for Costume Attendants is somewhere between $20,430 and $77,630.
+The salary for Costume Attendants ranges between about $20,430 and $77,630 a year.

 undefined